brittb123/Intro-C-Test/PvPBattles.md

 _bow
 Type: item, Visibility: Private,
 Description: A variable of the Archer's weapon that a struct gives the name and damage to.

+_gameOver
+Type: Bool, Visibility: Private,
+Description: the variable that determines when the game is over.
+This is used in the battle function after a player is defeated and the while loop ends.